PredictablyWeird/emergent-values/utility_analysis/README.md

 # Together AI API Key (for Together AI models)
 TOGETHER_AI_API_KEY=your_together_ai_api_key_here

+# OpenRouter API Key
+OPENROUTER_API_KEY=your_openrouter_api_key_here
 ```

 **Note:** You only need to add the API keys for the models you plan to use.
-Local models (Llama, Qwen, Gemma, etc.) run via vLLM and don't require API keys.
+By default, smaller models are configured to run locally using vLLM, but that can be changed easily.

-### Using Together-AI
+### Using Together AI or OpenRouter APIs

-Instead of running the smaller models locally, you can also call the API from Together AI by changing the model configuration in [models.yaml](models.yaml).
+Instead of running the smaller models locally, you can also call the API from Together AI or OpenRouter by changing the model configuration in [models.yaml](models.yaml).

 For example, this configuration uses Together AI to query LLama 3.3 70B Instruct: